-Moulding adds interest to almost any room.
-Learn more about the various materials and wood types most commonly used to make moulding.
+Moulding adds visual interest to the rooms in your home.
+Understand the various materials and wood types most commonly used to make moulding.

 PFJ: Primed finger joint (PFJ) moulding consists of small pieces of wood that are recycled and jointed together to create longer lengths.
 PFJ has sharper details than MDF.
-Its workability and ease of nailing are a personal preference over MDF.
-PFJ moulding is receptive to paint, saving time and money.
+Its workability and ease of nailing may be a personal preference over MDF.
+PFJ moulding is receptive to paint.

 Prestained oak: Prestained oak moulding has been professionally stained and sealed, providing a smooth, durable surface.
 The prefinished surface allows you to transform your space in a short period of time without the hassle and mess of finishing it yourself, saving both time and money.
 This moulding is very market-specific.
 Check out the oak woodgrain selections in polystyrene moulding for a similar look and durability.

 PVC: PVC (polyvinyl chloride) moulding is made with custom-blended resins uniquely formulated to minimize expansion and contraction.
-PVC moulding is moisture- and termite-proof, it doesn’t promote mold or mildew and it’s superior when gluing and nailing without splitting or cracking.
+PVC moulding is moisture- and termite-proof, it doesn’t promote mold or mildew and can be glued or nailed without splitting or cracking.
 PVC moulding has a factory-applied finish or can be repainted with latex or oil.
 Painting with dark colors (dark green, black, dark crimson red) isn’t recommended.

-White hardwood: White Hardwood (WHW) is manufactured from ash, which is a great all-around wood, readily available in the marketplace.
+White hardwood: White Hardwood (WHW) is manufactured from ash and is readily available in the marketplace.
 It’s typically very white in color and very fine-grained, which makes it a great wood for both paint and stain.
 It’s easy to work with when sanding, cutting, shaping, moulding and embossing patterns because of its soft fiber nature.
-This species is available in all Lowe’s stores but selection may differ.
+This species is available in all Lowe’s stores, but selection may differ.